Drottningholms slott

 Blackebergs bibliotek

-Blackebergs library and Bromma citizen office are centrally located next to the subway with a view of the square
+Blackeberg Library and Bromma Citizen's Office are centrally located next to the subway with a view of the square

 Björklunds Hage 4H-gård